BilalMern/react/5 Lets get hooked/README.md

                       Function to
                       Call

-                                                 Default value of state variable to whatever we need to update
+                              Default value of state variable to whatever we need to update in state variable(Responsible for updation of stateVariable)
-                                                 in state variable
-                                                 (Responsible for
-                                                 updation of state
-                                                 variable)